Gloucestershire Basket Ball Association

 It is not permitted for one person to act as both scorer and timekeeper.

 Failure to provide one or more of the three necessary officials will result in a fine of £20.
+The 2nd and subsequent breaches of this rule will attract a 1 point deduction from the home team's league points.

 12. Results

-The home team is responsible for posting the organisers (white) copy of the score sheet to the league administrator.
 This must be postmarked the day following the game, unless the result is emailed (email address to be advised) or sent as a text message (number to be advised) on the night of the match, in which case the postmark must be within 7 days of the match date.
-As well as the exact score, please highlight any irregularities (e.g. only 1 referee, technical fouls etc) in the electronic messages.
-Failure to comply will result in a fine of £5.

 13. Disciplinary Action, Protests and Claims